 Clinical skill development is an essential component of any nursing course.
 This will occur both in University and practice.
 Some clinical skills, for example hand washing, are assessed alongside other components of the course.

 Typical clinical skills that will be covered include:

 - giving injections

 Once you have successfully completed the course you will be able to register with the Nursing and Midwifery Council as a child nurse.

 Find out more about how you will learn and be assessed, including an example first-year timetable, on our teaching webpage.

 International and elective opportunities

 During the second year of your course, you will have the opportunity to undertake a two-week elective placement.
-Students arrange their own elective placement and can go anywhere in the world, provided the country is deemed safe to travel to and you are able to self-fund the trip.
+Students arrange their own elective placement, which can be in a local or a national healthcare setting.
+Alternatively, students can arrange a placement overseas, provided the country is deemed safe to travel to and you are able to self-fund the trip.

 Elective placements could include working in areas as diverse as: